MaringantiYashwanth/100-Days-of-Code-Python/README.md

   - Type Error, Type Checking, and Type Conversion
   - Number Manipulation and F Strings
 - **Project Worked On**:
-  - BMI Calculator
+  - BMI Calculator with Interpretations
-  - Tip Calculator
+  - Treasure Island
 - **Challenges**:
   - Grasping how if, elif, and else statements work.
   - Understanding the difference between for and while loops and knowing when to use each.